dmiedema/best-practices/README.md

 When possible, manipulate global variables and pass by reference.

 ## Classes
 They're good for learning programming.

+Real programmers don't need them.

+Classes are good for learning, but once you have all your classes, you don't need them anymore.

+Don't write professional code while in a class, because you're still learning obviously

+(aka DURR I DONT KNOW WHAT A CLASS IS LAWLS)

+OOP === OTHER PPLZ PROPERTIEZ

 ## Built in functions

 When possible, override them with shorter names.
 You're better than those yahoos who wrote whatever language you're using, quit kidding yourself.